Find Affordable College Courses

 84% Women

 California State University - Fullerton comes in at #3 on our list of the most popular colleges offering bachelor's degrees in general public health.
 Roughly 42,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The general public health program at California State University - Fullerton awarded 299 bachelor's degrees during the 2020-2021 school year.
-Of these students, 84% were women and 83% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 299 people received their bachelor's degree in general public health from Cal State Fullerton.
+Around 90% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #4